johnpark144/Stillsteal_Ecommerce_project--React_Django/README.md

 - Main Tools : React(frontend), Django(backend, restframework)
 - Sub Tools : Html, CSS(Tailwind CSS), MySql
-- Explantion : This is Ecommerce site that I create for practice, It's not technically clone, but I refer to some ecommerce site only to think which function would be nice to implement. the reason why I name this site "Stillsteal" is because when we saw some nice for the price, we say that's steal, so to stress those are cheap always, I named "stillsteal"
+- Explantion : This is Ecommerce site that I create for practice, It's not technically clone, but I refer to some ecommerce sites only to think which function would be nice to implement. the reason why I named this site "Stillsteal" is because when we saw some nice for the price, we say "that's steal!", so in order to stress those are cheap always, I named "stillsteal"

 - Date of creation : Nov 4th ~ Nov 15th 2022